 The woes of Renaissance Health Medical Scheme continue as the joint liquidators of the scheme have instituted action against the former board of trustees, principal officer, administrator and curator for the recovery of R88-million.
 This includes a claim of R8-million against the court-appointed curator who ran the scheme before it was declared insolvent.

 The scheme was placed under curatorship on May 20 2008 and the curator sought to protect members’ interests and stabilise the scheme’s finances.
+At the time, Renaissance was late with its financial reports and its solvency ratio had declined.
+Medical schemes are required to maintain a 25% solvency ratio in order to have sufficient funds to meet any liabilities.

 Former administrators Property Health Managers submitted management accounts containing inaccurate information concerning the financial position of the scheme, resulting in the regulator of the industry Council for Medical Schemes (CMS) being misinformed as to the true financial position of the scheme as at December 2007.